systemd/mkosi/mkosi.md

   is invoked inside a `systemd-nspawn` container environment, and thus does not have access to host resources.
 If this option is not used, but an executable script `mkosi.prepare` is found in the local directory, it is automatically used for this purpose.
+Specify an empty value to disable automatic detection.

 `PostInstallationScript=`, `--postinst-script=`